-Some people have insomnia without any of the above – this is called primary insomnia.
+Some people have insomnia without any of these issues or conditions – this is called primary insomnia.

 How is insomnia treated?

-Your doctor will talk to you about your sleep patterns and associated symptoms, your lifestyle and any causes of stress in order to determine what might be causing your sleep problems.
-In a few situations you may be referred on to a sleep clinic for investigation.
+Insomnia often goes away on its own, but it's important to talk to your doctor if your sleep problems continue.
+Your doctor will talk to you about your sleep patterns, your lifestyle and any causes of stress so they can work out what might be causing your sleep problems.
+Some people may be referred to a sleep clinic.

-- reduce or avoid caffeine, cigarettes and alcohol, especially in the evenings
+- reducing or avoiding caffeine, cigarettes and alcohol, especially in the evenings

-- avoid TV, computer screens, mobile phones for an hour or two before bed – the artificial light interferes with your natural cues to sleep – and keep them out of the bedroom!
+- avoiding TV, computer screens and mobile phones for an hour or two before bed as the artificial light interferes with your natural cues to sleep

-- unwind before bed by reading or listening to music
+- unwinding before bed by reading or listening to music

-- make sure your bedroom is cool, dimly lit or dark, quiet and as comfortable for sleep as possible
+- making sure your bedroom is cool, dimly lit or dark and as quiet and comfortable for sleep as possible

-If you are feeling very anxious about your sleep it may be useful to see a sleep psychologist as anxiety can further worsen sleep problems.
-A type of short-term counseling called cognitive-behavioral therapy (CBT) helps you to control worries, anxiety and negative thoughts that keep you awake.
-With CBT you can learn how to calm your mind when you’re trying to sleep.
-Ask your doctor if CBT is an option for you.
+If you are feeling very anxious about your sleep it may be useful to see a sleep psychologist, as worrying about your sleep can make your sleep problems worse.
+A type of short-term counseling called cognitive behavioral therapy (CBT) can help you to control worries, anxiety and negative thoughts that keep you awake.
+With CBT, you can learn how to calm your mind when you’re trying to sleep.

 Sleeping tablets (also called hypnotics)